 Thailand Marriage Visa Guide

-Rules and required documents vary by immigration office.
-Always confirm locally before you apply.
+Requirements and procedures vary by immigration office.
+Always confirm locally before applying.

 Step 1.
 Start with a 90-day Non-Immigrant O

-Before applying for a 1-year extension, you must hold valid Non-Immigrant O status.
-You can either:
+Before applying for a 1-year extension of stay, you must hold valid Non-Immigrant O status that allows you to apply for an extension based on marriage.
+You can obtain this in one of two ways:

-- For renewals, some offices expect 3 months.
+- For renewals, many offices require 3 months.

-Marriage extensions are often placed under consideration, commonly 21-30 days.
-You will receive a stamp in your passport with a date to return for the final result.
-During this period, immigration may review documents, request more evidence, and in some cases do a home visit.
+You will receive a stamp with a return date for the final result.
+During this period, immigration may:

 After approval: keep your status active